comingofflais-com/LLM-Moderator-for-wpForo/README.md

 ## Description

 ### Important
 This plugin is in beta.
-See tested versions below (current 2.4.15). **WARNING**: The code is released for early adopters beta testing on non-production sites and reference purposes only.
-In any case, **back up your site first!** Use at your own risk.
-Bug fixes are appreciated.
+See tested versions below (current 2.4.15). **WARNING**: Plugin is complete, but is in beta, and seeking early adopters, please **back up your site first!** and report any bugs via our Telegram.

 LLM Moderator for wpForo is a WordPress plugin that integrates AI-powered content moderation with the wpForo forum plugin.
 It uses OpenRouter API to analyze forum posts and topics in real-time, automatically flagging inappropriate content and muting users who violate forum guidelines.
 Utilizing independent database tables for muted users, and flag metrics.

 Get control over your moderation ✊ ✊ ✊.
 Moderate at mere pennies.
 During testing the average cost per request is recorded at USD $0.00005 using the default prompt, with DeepSeek-v3.1.

 ## News
+ - Feb 17, 2026 | The plugin is available on wordpress.org [https://wordpress.org/plugins/llm-moderator-for-wpforo/](https://wordpress.org/plugins/llm-moderator-for-wpforo/)
- - Jan 31th, 2025 | new wpForo version 2.4.14 forces permission before deleting posts, I have implemented this change
+ - Jan 31th, 2026 | new wpForo version 2.4.14 forces permission before deleting posts, I have implemented this change
  - Jan 2026 | Looking for beta testers.
 Join the Telegram group!

 ## Features

 - **AI-Powered Moderation**: Uses OpenRouter API with configurable AI models (default: deepseek/deepseek-chat-v3.1)
+- **Private By Default**: Does not send personally user identifiable data to the LLM models, no tracking, no ads
 - **Flexible Flagging System**: Customizable flag types (flag, nsfw, spam, etc.) with individual mute durations
 - **User Management**: Automatically moves flagged users to a "Muted" database table
 - **Standalone Admin Interface**: Accessible to both Administrators and Moderators with proper capability controls